t7mccarthy/dht-in-iot/README.md

 A basic implementation of a chord DHT used in IOT communication simulations.

 ### Usage
 Run `setup_network.py N` before running anything else to initialize the network with N nodes.
 This will open N gnome terminals, which must be closed before running the program again.
 Testing was carried out with 3 initial network nodes, but any number would work.
+Make sure a `/logs` folder exists in current directory before running.

 Run `iot_sim_chord.py 127.0.0.1 3000 N` to test how long it takes to insert and check N value-key pairs.